Deltares/hydromt_fiat/docs/user_guide/user_guide_overview.rst

 Aggregation Zones
 -----------------------
-Sometimes it's desirable to aggregate the exposure data into zones such as land-use, different residential zones and so forth. **FIAT** has a tool to include these aggregation zones during the creation of the exposure.csv file.
-To do so the aggregation zone should be in form of a vector file (e.g. *.shp* or *.gpkg*).
-If you want to create several aggregation zones you must provide one vector file for each zone.
+Sometimes it's desirable to aggregate the exposure data into zones such as land-use, different residential zones and so forth.
+With the aggregation labels included in the exposure.csv file, after calculating damages with `FIAT toolbox <https://github.com/Deltares/delft-fiat>`_, the `FIAT toolbox <https://github.com/Deltares/fiat_toolbox>`_ can be used to automatically calculate metrics over the aggregation areas.
+To add aggregation labels, data in form of a vector file (e.g., *.shp* or *.gpkg*) can be used.
+The user can add multiple aggregation labels at once by providing a vector file for each zone.
 To associate the original exposure data with the aggregation zones, utilize the **"join_exposure_aggregation_areas"** function provided by **FIAT** .
 This function seamlessly links each geometry in the original exposure data to its corresponding spatial aggregation zone.
 To prepare your data create a yaml-file (*.yml*) with the following information (case-sensitive) SHOULD THIS BE PART OF THE CONFIGURATION OR DATA_CATALOG.YAML?